Close-Up: Conquering Lion Pictures

 Both were quick to add their respect for two recent Canadian films and filmmakers as well.
 Virgo admired Denis Villeneuve’s Arrival, and D’Oliveira gave a shout out to Jean of the Joneses, written and directed by CFC/Tribeca All Access alumna Stella Meghie.
 “She is a really talented up-and-comer who’s poised for great things.”

 In conclusion, we see two generous mentors, insightful collaborators and both commercially and artistically successful Canadian independent producers.
 Damon D’Oliveira and Clement Virgo of Conquering Lion Pictures represent everything we at the CFC value and foster in the work we do, so we’re excited to see them grow.
 We warmly extend our congratulations to them as the recipients of this year’s CFC Award for Creative Excellence, and look forward to seeing what they bring to our screens in the years to come!

-The CFC will present the award to Damon D’Oliveira and Clement Virgo of Conquering Lion Pictures at a private event in Los Angeles on March 22, 2017.
+Damon D’Oliveira and Clement Virgo of Conquering Lion Pictures will receive the CFC Award for Creative Excellence at a private event in Los Angeles on March 22, 2017.
+Filmmaker and CFC founder Norman Jewison and esteemed Academy Award-winning actor Louis Gossett Jr. will present the award.
 Read more about their company

 here and stay tuned for a website recap of the evening celebration on March 23.